fedefa/rainbow_formatter/README.md

 --format RainbowMusicFormatter
 ```

-Then run `rspec spec` and enjoy Rainbow formatted text output accompanied by Rainbow song by default!
+Then run `rspec spec` and enjoy Rainbow formatted text output accompanied by Rainbow song by default!.

+All music was composed by [Maria Delfina Ciarrochi](https://soundcloud.com/mariadelfinaciarrochi)

 **This currently only works on Mac OS X or on Linux (if you have mpg321 or mpg123 installed).**